 The Actuary's funding basis makes no allowance for premature retirement except on grounds of ill-health.
-All employers, irrespective of whether or not they are pooled, are required to pay additional contributions whenever an employee retires "early" (see below) with no reduction to their benefit or receives an enhanced pension on retirement.
-The current costs of these can be calculated using the early retirement factors and additional strain on the Fund advised by the Actuary.
+All employers, irrespective of whether or not they are pooled, incur additional costs whenever an employee retires "early"

+(see below) with no reduction to their benefit or receives an enhanced pension on retirement.
+The current costs of these are specified in the latest early retirement manual from Hymans Robertson.
+Annex A indicates which employers pay additional lump sums into the Fund.